RobertsBatars/ai-node-builder/node_creation_guide.md

     -   When your node requires multiple inputs to be present *at the same time* before it can run, and those inputs come from separate, independent branches of the graph.
 The `AddNode` is a perfect example: it cannot execute with just one number, so it pulls both inputs to ensure they are ready simultaneously.

     In short: if the data won't be "pushed" to your node as part of the normal flow, you need to "pull" it.

+3.  **Do Not Wait (For Loops)**: This is the key to creating loops and dynamic behavior.
+You mark an input socket with `"do_not_wait": True`.
+This tells the engine: "Do not wait for this input.
+Execute me as soon as my other, standard inputs are ready.
+If data arrives at this input, it can trigger an execution by itself."
+This is perfect for a "loop in" or "update" signal.

+#### Handling Conflicting Flags

+What happens if you set both `is_dependency: True` and `do_not_wait: True` on the same input?

+**`do_not_wait` always wins.** The engine will ignore the `is_dependency` flag.
+The input will not be pulled, and the engine will not wait for it.
+This ensures that the looping behavior is predictable.

 ### Widgets